Haiiah/gonzmg88.github.io/blog/2017_10_24-NystromRBFNN.md

  \end{aligned}
 $$

 So we see that the MAP of the Bayesian RBFN approach is the same of the empirical risk minimization RBFN approach.
-Given that we can also say that it is also the same to the KRR solution using Nystrom method and by the way it is also the mean of the $\mathcal{GP}$ solution using Nystrom method.
+Given that we can also say that it is also the same to the KRR solution using the Nyström method and by the way it is also the mean of the $\mathcal{GP}$ solution using the Nyström method.
 So we wonder now: *is this solution going to be also the mean of the Bayesian RBFN approach?* The answer, as you might expect, is also yes.

 #### Fully Bayesian approach
 We will develop here the *"similar to $\mathcal{GP}$"* approach to derive the **posterior predictive distribution** $$ p(y^*\mid x_*,X,y)$$.
 First we consider the *augmented likelihood*: